nolaProgramierer/django-react-hybrid/README.md

 In the terminal `run npm dev` should execute the webpack script and if no errors, create and place the bundled JS file in the *static/piano_inventory* folder.
 Note that this is the same folder we've used throughout the semester for our static files.
 JS and CSS.

-The React pipeline in Django is the follwoing:
+The React pipeline in Django is the following:
 1) *front_end/piano_inventory/index.js* contains the root of the React app.
 You'll notice that the root is being assigned to a div, *js-framework-home*
 2) The bundler outputs the minified React file(s) to the *static/piano_inventory/indexBundle.js* file.
 3) In the *templates/piano_inventory/index_inventory.html* file the bundled JS file in step 2 is called as a script on line 17.
 Remember, that React is being served as a static asset.
 This is really no different than calling any JS script you've written in an external JS file.
 The only difference being its React JS.